By TIM FAULKNER/ecoRI News staff

 On Sept.
 22, 2016 the Burrillville Town Council voted to oppose the power plant.
 Thirty-six cities and towns in Rhode Island, Massachusetts, and Connecticut have passed resolutions opposing the proposed energy facility.

-Final hearings for the proposed $1 billion Clear River Energy Center are underway by the state Energy Facilities Siting Board.
+Final hearings for the proposed $1 billion Clear River Energy Center are underway by the state Energy Facility Siting Board.
 A decision on the application is expected by the end of this year or in early 2019.